 Liquid nitrogen has become the most common cryogen for the treatment of tumors, including intra-abdominal tumors.
 In this sense, liquid nitrogen has an evaporation temperature of -196 °C and theoretically can produce these temperatures in tissues.
 Thus, liquid nitrogen cryoprobes and cryoprobes have been used to cause tissue death in many places throughout the body.

 Imaging cryosurgery has revived this field, and numerous applications are continuously emerging.
 With new applications, the need to improve cryosurgical catheters has emerged.
 In recent years, new cryosurgical systems have been developed using super-cooled liquid nitrogen, Joule-Thomson refrigeration with gas mixtures, closed-cycle Stirling refrigeration and heat tube refrigeration.
 Cryosurgery is expected to become a standard technique in the arsenal of minimally invasive surgeons in areas as diverse as:

 - Pulmonary medicine

 Why a Kalstein tank of nitrogen?

 The destruction of cancer cells with cold, using liquid nitrogen has been maintained as a therapy that has brought good results, so it is necessary to have a tank of nitrogen of quality, as those produced by the manufacturer of instrumentation Kalstein.
-These tanks, which can be checked at the following link HERE , in addition to this, you will find other products for purchase or price review.
+These tanks, which can be checked at the following link HERE In addition, they are designed for the needs of doctors, as they are safe to handle, they are light and resistant, some are low capacity and evaporative losses are minimal.
+On the company home page HERE , in addition to this, you will find other products for purchase or price review.